gabrielbull/react-router-server/README.md

 https://github.com/gabrielbull/react-router-server-simple-example

-A working simple example is
+A working simple example that works without webpack is [provided here](https://github.com/gabrielbull/react-router-server-simple-example).
-[provided here](https://github.com/gabrielbull/react-router-server-simple-example).
 To try for yourself, you can clone it and run
 `npm install && npm start`.
 This will provide a server accessible at [http://localhost:3000](http://localhost:3000).

 <a name="complex-example"></a>
-## Complex example
+### Complex example

 A working complex example using Webpack bundle and preloading is [provided here](https://github.com/gabrielbull/react-router-server-complex-example).